eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     Find out all the options offered by this CLI when running the *Agent* in the :ref:`agent_cli` section of the :ref:`micro_xrce_dds_agent_label` page.

+..
+TODO: Create a section on snap installation here.

 .. _install_client:

 Installing the Client stand-alone